dreamcatcher-tech/network/Inbox/2024-02-05 1811 general locking mechnism for denokv.md

 Optionally can allow a line to form, where those who want it next can be prioritized, rather than a random FFA.

+The ability to watch a lock file, and exit if some condition occurs part way thru

+If we can design this with the help of AI, then we should be able to generate rapidly some TLA+ model checking to ensure that our system is correct, provided that the kv guarantees are correct.

+We should also provide some recovery if the kv is not working as expected.